galambborong/getit-be/README.md

-# PK-NC-NEWS
+# get:it

 ## Overview

 This is a Reddit-like REST API created during the back end module on the [Northcoders](https://northcoders.com/) developer bootcamp.
 Access it live [here](https://pk-nc-news.herokuapp.com/api).

-You can peruse the front end counterpart [here](https://github.com/galambborong/getit), and visit the website itself at [getit.peterkeenan.co.uk](https://getit.peterkeenan.co.uk)
+You can peruse the front end codebase [here](https://github.com/galambborong/getit), and visit the website itself at [getit.peterkeenan.co.uk](https://getit.peterkeenan.co.uk)

 Endpoints currently supported: